dstronczak/remote-teamwork-tools/README.md

 #### [Retrium (bu u2i)](https://www.retrium.com/) (free)

 Simple, free and very quick to use.
 This tool was created by a company called U2I.
 You don't have to host it yourself - you even don't have to create an account.
-Just take it and use it.
+Just take it and use it!

 #### [IdeaBoardz](https://ideaboardz.com/) (free)